 I’ll examine them in depth in the rest of the article, including my personal experience with each.

-After the Brexit transition period ended in December 2020, UK banks were no longer allowed to serve customers in the EU – unless they apply for the necessary banking licences.
+After the Brexit transition period ended in December 2020, UK banks are no longer allowed to serve customers in the EU – unless they apply for the necessary banking licences.

 Known as passporting, this licensing system allows banks in the EU to trade freely in any other state in the European Economic Area (EEA), with no additional authorisation.

 Keeping your existing UK account after moving abroad is a grey area that confuses many people.
 For some, having a bank account registered at a permanent UK address (such as that of a relative or trusted friend) is the key to keeping that account active.